MarwanAlsoltany/gdpr-tools/README.md

 ```

 When the script is added like the example above, it will not be executed until the user consents to the use of `marketing` cookies.
-The JavaScript SDK will evaluate the script as soon as the consent to the given category is given and add the `data-consent-evaluated="true"` attribute to denote that the script have been evaluated and the `data-consent-alternative="text/blocked"` to revert back the element if the consent is withdrawn.
+The JavaScript SDK will evaluate the script as soon as the consent to the given category is given and add the `data-consent-evaluated="true"` attribute to denote that the script have been evaluated and the `data-consent-alternative="text/blocked"` to revert back the element if the consent is withdrawn (this will actually have no effect as the script is already executed).
+Additionally the `data-consent-decorates` attribute containing a query selector can optionally be added to teleport the decoration for this element elsewhere in the DOM.

 ### How Do the Sanitized Elements Look Like?